Unconditional bound-preserving and energy-dissipating finite-volume schemes for the Cahn-Hilliard equation: Introduction

-The convex-splitting technique has been applied for different choices of the potential $H(\ph)$.
-The two main ones in the literature \cite{barrett1999finite,tierra2015numerical} that we apply in this work are: the Ginzburg-Landau double-well potential,
+The convex-splitting technique has been applied for different choices of the potential $H(\phi)$ \cite{TG2015}.
+In this work, we will consider the Ginzburg-Landau double-well potential,

-and the logarithmic potential $\phh_{log}(\ph)$,
+and the logarithmic potential $H_{\text{log}}(\phi)$,

-where $\theta$ and $\theta_c$ are positive constants with $\theta<\theta_c$, corresponding to the absolute temperature and absolute critical temperature, respectively.
-The logarithmic potential, usually referred to as the Flory-Huggins energy potential in the polymer-science community \cite{doi2013soft}, is considered more physically realistic in comparison to the polynomial double-well potential in \eqref{eq:doublewellpot} because it can be mathematically derived from regular or ideal solution theories \cite{doi2013soft,lee2014physical}.
-It is, however, singular as $\ph $ approaches $-1$ or $1$, in contrast to the double-well potential \eqref{eq:doublewellpot}.
-The usual convex-splitting for the double-well \eqref{eq:doublewellpot} and logarithmic \eqref{eq:logarithmicpot} potentials satisfy
+where $\theta$ and $\theta_c$ are positive constants, the \textit{absolute temperature} and \textit{absolute critical temperature}, respectively, with $\theta<\theta_c$.
+The logarithmic potential, known as the Flory-Huggins potential in the polymer science community \cite{Doi2013}, is more physically realistic than \eqref{eq:doublewellpot} because it can be mathematically derived from regular or ideal solution theories \cite{Doi2013,LHJ2014}.
+It is, however, singular as $\phi$ approaches $-1$ or $1$.
+The usual convex-splitting for the double-well \eqref{eq:doublewellpot} and logarithmic \eqref{eq:logarithmicpot} forms are given by